01 of 08

 - Use my quilt border instructions to determine the correct length required for the table runner's long and short borders.
 Cut two borders of each length

 - If a border print isn't quite long enough to extend the entire length of the table runner's longest edge, piece strips together.
-Cut two segments of a border stripe in exactly the same way (stripes should be somewhat longer than the length needed, divided by two).
+Cut two segments of a border stripe in exactly the same way.

 - Align the stripes' right sides together, adjusting positions until their motifs match exactly.
 Use straight pins to keep fabrics from shifting and sew the two together with a 1/4" seam allowance.